Senior Biologist and Regional Director

 Aquatic Biologist and Territory Leader

-Colin received his Bachelor of Science degree in Environmental Planning from Plymouth State University in Plymouth, NH in 2009.
-His aquatics career began with a summer college internship.
-Colin began a full-time career as a biologist shortly after graduation and is now a licensed aquatic applicator in Connecticut, Rhode Island, and Massachusetts.
+Colin received his Bachelor of Science degree in Environmental Planning from Plymouth State University in Plymouth, NH, in 2009, and began his aquatics career with a summer college internship.
+Colin went on to a full-time career as a biologist shortly after graduation and is now a licensed aquatic applicator in Connecticut, Rhode Island, and Massachusetts.
 He has attended numerous classes and courses to further his knowledge in aquatics and lake management, and is currently a member of the Northeast Aquatic Plant Management Society (NEAPMS).

 Colin’s passion for the outdoors has fueled his career in aquatics over the years.
 When not at work he can be found spending time with family, his dog or out on a boat - fishing in freshwater or saltwater.
 In the winter, his favorite activities are ice fishing, snowmobiling and snowboarding.

 Growing up in Sutton, Massachusetts, he spent much of his younger years exploring and learning about the forests and swamps around his home.
 This led to a deep interest in the biological sciences.
 His other interests include sustainable farming, woodworking, hiking and fishing.
 In his free time, he also enjoys being with his family and pets as well as working around the house or out in the forests.

 Paul graduated from Mount St. Mary’s University with a Bachelor of Science degree in Biology.
 He then went on to earn his Master of Science degree from Drexel University, where he worked in a laboratory identifying and comparing diatom populations between dammed and undammed streams in Pennsylvania.
 He was also involved with the Land Conservancy of Southern Chester County where he worked on the removal of upland invasive species.
 Prior to joining SOLitude full-time in May 2016, Paul worked as a seasonal intern for two summers and assisted in treating ponds throughout Pennsylvania, Delaware, Maryland and New Jersey.